av-mamzikov/break-reminder/DOCUMENTATION.md

 ## Configuration Options

+### Unified Installer

+The unified installer (`install.ps1`) provides several configuration options:
+- Choose between PowerShell or VBScript version
+- Create desktop shortcuts
+- Set up scheduled tasks with customizable intervals
+- Select preferred language

+### Customizing the PowerShell Version

-You can modify the following aspects of the script by editing the corresponding sections:
+You can modify the following aspects of the PowerShell script by editing the corresponding sections:

-### Reminder Message
+#### Reminder Message

-To change the reminder message, modify the `$Label.Text` property:
+To change the reminder message, modify the XML localization files or modify the `$Label.Text` property in the script:

 ```powershell
 $Label.Text = "Your custom reminder message here"